fybrik/fybrik/docs/BackwardCompatibility.md

 - Fybrik control plane [Kubernetes Custom Resources](#kubernetes-custom-resource-versions-and-upgrade-plan) `FybrikApplication` is a Fybrik entry point and `FybrikModule` is a definition for externally developed modules, therefore these CRDs are integration points.
-- [Connectors](#connectors): are Open API services that the Fybrik control plane uses to connect to external systems.
+- [Connectors](#connectors) are Open API services that the Fybrik control plane uses to connect to external systems.
-These connector services are deployed alongside the Fybrik control plane, and as we can see from their name, all of them are external integration points
+These connector services are deployed alongside the Fybrik control plane, and as we can see from their name, all of them are external integration points:
   - Data Catalog connector
   - Policy Manager connector
   - Credential Management connector